Night Vale Presents: History

 Night Vale Presents has its origins in a community writing project orchestrated by Joseph Fink in 2010.
 Commonplace Books was founded in order to put together a book based on the unfinished story ideas of HP Lovecraft.
 Along with Fink himself, the book's contributors included Meg Bashwinner and Jeffrey Cranor.
 The book, A Commonplace Book of the Weird: The Untold Stories of H.P.
 Lovecraft was released in October 2010.
 In 2012, a second collaborative book, What it Means to be a Grown-Up: The Complete and Definitive Answer followed.

-The group's debut podcast, Welcome to Night Vale, launched in June 2012.
-Initially hosting only its flagship show, the network began to expand from 2016.
-Some of these new shows were hosted by Night Vale staff such as Joseph Fink and Meg Bashwinner, and later included nonfiction and commentary podcasts as well.
+The group's debut podcast, Welcome to Night Vale, launched in June 2012 and was highly successful.
+Initially hosting only its flagship show, the team adopted the title "Night Vale Presents" in 2015, and began to expand into a wider network with the introduction of new shows.
+These were sometimes hosted by existing Night Vale staff, while shows like The Orbiting Human Circus (of the Air) were created by others.
+Some existing shows, such as Sleep with Me which had debuted off-network were brought in part way through their run.
 The expansion was rapid, and by 2018 the network hosted 13 podcasts.
-The network also published a series of books from 2015 to 2021, many of which are related to Welcome to Night Vale.
+The network also published a number of books from 2015 onwards, many of which are related to Welcome to Night Vale.

-As of 2025 Night Vale Presents supports 8 active shows.
-They are all hosted by Welcome to Night Vale staff, with the exception of Harry Potter and the Sacred Text and Sleep with Me.
+As of 2026 Night Vale Presents supports 7 active shows.
+They are all hosted by Welcome to Night Vale staff, with the exception of Sleep with Me.